btroia/basis-data-export/README.md

 That's it! (for now).

-## Data Values
+## Activity Data

-Basis currently returns the following data points.
+Basis currently returns the following activity data points.
 They will represent an average (i.e., for heart rate, GSR, skin/air temperature) or sum (i.e., steps, calories) over the previous 1-minute period:

 - Time - time reading was taken
 - Heart Rate - beats per minute